-Commented [A13]: The location of existing roadways parallel to Lacamas Lake are closer than 100-feet.
+Commented [A21]: The location of existing roadways parallel to Lacamas Lake are closer than 100-feet.
 Could also propose a standard to waive setback when existing roadway is closer?

-Commented [A14R13]: Kim (Ecology)
+Commented [A22R21]: Kim (Ecology)

-The 100' setback applies to new roads.
+The 100'setback applies to new roads.
 Existing roads may be repaired and maintained.
 However, you may want to more clearly address the possibility of expansion to an existing road.
 I recommend you not change the setback, but if you feel the need to add additional language, you can propose it in 6.3.14 Transportation Uses.

-2 Uses may be set back less than the Critical Areas Type S buffer of 150-feet only as provided within Section 5.3 (2) for specific reaches or as provided in Appendix C Section 16.61.040(D)(2) Stream Buffer Area Reduction and Averaging.
+Notes for Table: Only water dependent facilities may be located waterward of Critical Area buffers and the wateries are all other facilities building setbacks and shall minimize disturbance at the water's edge.
+All other facilities not requiring a location at the water's edge shall meet buffer and setback requirements.
+Uses may be set back less than the Critical Areas Type S buffer of 150-feet only as provided within Section 5.3 (2) for specific reaches or as provided in Appendix C Section

+16.61.040(D)(2) Stream Buffer Area Reduction and Averaging.

-^{3.} Docks are prohibited on the Washougal River.
-New docks must be shared/joint-use only on
+3. Docks are prohibited on the Washougal River.
+New docks must be shared/joint-use only on Lacamas Lake.

-^{4.} Low intensity recreational development or uses only.
+Low intensity recreational development or uses only.
 Appropriately designed trails are allowed when developed consistent with the design and development standards of the Camas Park, Recreation and Open Space Comprehensive Plan, which include (among others) that the setback between the OHWM and the use is fully vegetated.
 For additional design and regulation standards refer to Section 6.3.11 Recreational Development of this Program.

-^{5.} Permitted outside of channel migration zones.
+5. Permitted outside of channel migration zones.